adamaviv/ic220-s19/lab/lab02.md

 # LogiSim Lab

+There are 4 parts to this lab:

+1. Part 0 (pre-lab) : basic AND circuit --- 10 points
+2. Part 1: boolean circuit -- 20 points
+3. Part 2: Less than circuit -- 30 points
+4. Part 3: 2-bit reverse counter -- 40 points

+All parts have a digital and hard copy submission requirement.
+Use the [lab coversheet](/rsc/lab_coversheet.pdf) for your hard copy submission.

 ## Part 0: Pre-lab -- due at the star of class Feb 22

 1. Install [logisim](http://www.cburch.com/logisim/index.html) on your machine, either your Windows or Linux VM.